UW Huskies coach Jimmy Lake remains optimistic that there will be college football this fall

 “Obviously if we’re under the same conditions we are right now leading up into August, then maybe I would share the concerned views that you pointed out.
 But at this point I think we’re going to have a season and it’s going to be a memorable one, because everybody’s going to be ready for some football.”

 Lake won’t even declare that spring practice has been “canceled.”
 Washington’s first of 15 spring practices was originally slated for Wednesday, before the COVID-19 outbreak forced significant scheduling alterations.
-The University of Washington, for example, has canceled — there’s that word again — all athletic-related activities and events, including workouts, training and practices, as well as the football program’s pro day and spring game, through the end of the spring quarter on June 5.
+The University of Washington, for example, has canceled — there’s that word again — all athletic-related activities and events, including workouts, training and practices, as well as the football program’s pro day and spring game, through the end of spring quarter on June 5.
 Likewise, the Pac-12 suspended all organized team activities until at least May 31.

 But Lake is holding out hope that UW’s 15 spring practices could happen eventually — even if it’s not technically in the spring.

 “In my mind, spring practice is not over yet,” he said.
 “We obviously have to see what’s going to happen here down the road, but if everything does get back to normal here in let’s say a month and a half, two months, we’re planning on having our 15 spring practices.
-If this thing gets all the way to training camp obviously we wouldn’t be able to do anything like that and we’d just have to have training camp with the rest of the FBS and FCS.
+If this thing gets all the way to training camp, obviously, we wouldn’t be able to do anything like that and we’d just have to have training camp with the rest of the FBS and FCS.
 But to really answer your question, I’m still very hopeful.”

 Until then, Lake and Co. must make the best of their new normal.
 As UW’s students take the entirety of their spring classes remotely, rules have been put in place for how rigorously coaches can communicate with their players.
 On Monday, the Pac-12 instructed that “virtual group activities, including film study, are permitted to two hours per week for football,” though the conference is appealing to the NCAA to increase that two-hour limit.
 Strength and conditioning coaches are also allowed to recommend “written, self-directed workout plans, and taped demonstration videos on workout plans are allowed in order to demonstrate proper form and technique.”